KyhleOhlinger/scripts/README.md

-# gcp-scripts
+# Scripts

-Random GCP scripts that I have created while learning more about the CSP.
+Assortment of scripts that I have created.